 PUTNAM, CT, USA - (April 3, 2014) - Foster Corporation, a leader in custom polymers for medical devices, introduces heat and light stabilized polyether block amide (PEBA) copolymers that resist oxidation and degradation during storage.
 Foster HLS™ formulations are manufactured from medical grade Pebax* polymers and USP VI additives for use in medical device applications such as vascular catheters.

 PUTNAM, CT, USA - (December 5, 2013) - Foster Polymer Distribution, a business unit of Foster Corporation that specializes in distribution of medical grade polymers, introduces a new website featuring on-line credit card purchases of medical polymers in single bag quantities.
 This new service was developed to allow engineers and designers the ability quickly order materials for evaluation and expedite the product development process.

-PUTNAM, CT - (November 15, 2013) - Foster Corporation today announced it ranked in Deloitte’s Technology Fast 500™, a ranking of the 500 fastest growing technology, media, telecommunications, life sciences and clean technology companies in North America.
+PUTNAM, CT, USA - (November 15, 2013) - Foster Corporation today announced it ranked in Deloitte’s Technology Fast 500™, a ranking of the 500 fastest growing technology, media, telecommunications, life sciences and clean technology companies in North America.
 Foster Corporation grew 145% percent from 2008 to 2012.

 PUTNAM, CT, USA - (October 29, 2013) - Foster Corporation, a leader in custom polymers for medical devices, introduces static dissipative polymer blends specifically designed for medical devices and equipment.
 These blends use a non-migratory, polyether block amide (PEBA) polymer additive that retains continuous antistatic properties and cannot be wiped off with medical cleaning agents.